RicCapUnitn/ero/README.md

 ## Run make rules

+To run the tests install the package using the setup.py

+    $ python setup.py develop

 To run some of the make rules you have to grant execution permission to .sh files.

     $ find ero/ -type f -iname "\*.sh" -exec chmod +x {} \;